bgruber/lazytest-listen/README.md

 software development tasks, like debugging.
 Maybe I'll put some citations here.)

-Two displays are provided, except by two I mean one because only the first one is implemented.
+Two displays are provided.
 The first plays an annoying whine at a volume proportional to the fraction of tests which are failing.
 The second plays a continuous chord which will grow more or less dissonant in proportion to the same.

 Using
 -----

 This only works with lazytest tests.
-Also, I would not do this with headphones on.
+Also, I would not try this with headphones on.

     (require '(com.iheardata.lazytest-listen [volume :as llv]))